pletzer/mpinum/README.md

 da = gdaZeros( (4, 5), numpy.float32, numGhosts=1 )
 ```

 The above syntax should be familiar to anyone using numpy arrays.
 Each MPI process will get its own version of the array.
-As an example, one can set the array values on each process to:
+Note that indexing is local to the array stored on a given process.
+This means that da[0, 0] will the first element on
+that process and da[-1, :] will the last row (following the usual numpy indexing rule).

+It also means that pnumpy pnumpy does not assume a domain decomposition.
+The relationship between the arrays stored on different processes can be arbotrary, not necessarily a regular domain decomposition.

+The data stored on each process can be set using indexing, slicing and ellipses.
+For instance:

 ```python
 rk = da.getMPIRank()